openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

 {% hint style="info" %}
 Rewrite does not yet support parsing & refactoring of build.gradle or build.gradle.kts files.
+Gradle users will have to manually update their dependencies to use JUnit 5 instead of JUnit 4.
-See JUnit's [user guide](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) for more information on how to manually configure JUnit 5 with Gradle.
+See JUnit's [user guide](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) for more information on how to configure JUnit 5 with Gradle.
 {% endhint %}

 There are parts of JUnit 4 which we have not yet added support for automatic migration.